Bitte wählen Sie die Option, die Sie am Besten beschreibt, um Ihre Frage an die richtige Stelle weiterzuleiten.

 Our business and structure

-Paysafe is a leading global provider of end-to-end payment solutions.
-Our core purpose is to enable businesses and consumers to connect and transact seamlessly through industry-leading capabilities in payment processing, digital wallet, card issuing and online cash solutions.
+Paysafe is a leading integrated payments platform.
+Our core purpose is to enable businesses and consumers to connect and transact seamlessly through industry-leading capabilities in payment processing, digital wallets and online cash solutions.
 Delivered through an integrated platform, Paysafe solutions are geared toward mobile-initiated transactions, real-time analytics and the convergence between brick-and-mortar and online payments.

-Paysafe has approximately 3,000 employees, who are primarily based in office locations across Europe and North America.
-With over 20 years of online payments experience and an annualized transactional volume of over US $85 billion, Paysafe connects businesses and consumers across 200 payment types in over 40 currencies around the world.
+Paysafe has approximately 3,400 employees, based in 12+ global locations.
+With over 20 years of online payments experience and an annualized transactional volume of over US $92 billion, Paysafe connects businesses and consumers across 70 payment types in over 40 currencies around the world.

 Our supply chains